 US president Donald Trump blamed the Obama administration for lifting sanctions just as Iran's government was facing "total collapse".

-TRUMP: "The previous administration lifted these sanctions, just before what would have been the total collapse of the Iranian regime."
+"The previous administration lifted these sanctions, just before what would have been the total collapse of the Iranian regime."

-THE FACTS: An imminent collapse of Iran's economy was highly unlikely, according to international economists and US officials.
+An imminent collapse of Iran's economy was highly unlikely, according to international economists and US officials.

 International penalties on Iran in response to its nuclear programme did drive its economy into crisis earlier this decade.
 But even before the nuclear deal, Iran had cut budget expenditures and fixed its balance of payments.
 It was still exporting oil and importing products from countries such as Japan and China.